qitianwu/FATE/README.md

 ### Datasets

-The original UCI datasets are collected from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php)

-We provide the preprocessed UCI datasets in the following link (download to the ***data*** folder)
+One can directly use our preprocessed UCI and CTR datasets for experiments, which we provide in the following link (download to the ***data*** folder)

     https://drive.google.com/drive/folders/1MlP5MiGeGNjb9GpWbI3HlUrpCFw2XqVA?usp=sharing

-For each dataset, the instances are randomly splitted into 60/20/20% for train/valid/test and the 0-1 features are randomly divided into observed and unobserved ones.
+For each dataset of UCI, the instances are randomly splitted into 60/20/20% for train/valid/test and the 0-1 features are randomly divided into observed and unobserved ones.
 The ratios for observed features range from 30% to 80%.
 For example, the file "split_0.6_0.3.pkl" contains data splits with 60% training instances and 30% observed features.
 For more information above preprocessing, please refer to our paper.

+For two CTR datasets, the instances are splitted according to time order.
+In specific, we split all the instances into 10 sets and use 1/1/8 sets for training/validation/testing.
+Such a splitting naturally introduce new unseen features in the validation and testing sets.

+The original UCI datasets are collected from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php)

-For the CTR prediction datasets, please download them on Kaggle website.
+For the CTR prediction datasets, the original data are downloaded from Kaggle website.
+Speficially,

 - Criteo http://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/